 \subsection{Categorical gluing and logical relations.}

-Gluing is a method for building new categorical models which has been used for many purposes, including logical relations and realizability~\cite{mitchell1992notes}.
+Gluing is a method for building new categorical models and has been used for many purposes, including logical relations and realizability~\cite{mitchell1992notes}.
 Our logical relations argument in the proof of Theorem~\ref{thm:fwd-cor-basic} can be understood in this setting.
 (In fact we originally found the proof of Theorem~\ref{thm:fwd-cor-basic} in this way.)
-In this subsection, for the categorically minded, we explain this, and in doing so we quickly recover a correctness result for the more general language in Section~\ref{sec:extended-language} and for arbitrary first order types.
+In this subsection, for the categorically minded, we explain this, and in doing so we quickly recover a correctness result for the more general language in Section~\ref{sec:extended-language} and for arbitrary first-order types.

-The general, established idea of categorical logical relations starts from the observation that that logical relations are defined by induction on the structure of types.
+The general, established idea of categorical logical relations starts from the observation that logical relations are defined by induction on the structure of types.
 Types have universal properties in a categorical semantics (e.g.~cartesian closure for the function space), and so we can organize the logical relations argument by defining some category~$\catC$ of relations and observing that it has the requisite categorical structure.
-The interpretation of types as relations can then be understood as coming from a unique structure preserving map $\Syn\to\catC$.
-In this paper, our logical relations are not quite as simple as a binary relation on sets; rather they are relations between plots.
-Nonetheless, this still forms a category with the appropriate structure, which follows because it can still be regarded as arising from a gluing construction, as we now explain.
+The interpretation of types as relations can then be understood as coming from a unique structure-preserving map $\Syn\to\catC$.
+In this paper, our logical relations are not quite as simple as a binary relation on sets; rather, they are relations between plots.
+Nonetheless, these relations still form a category with the appropriate structure, which follows because they can still be regarded as arising from a gluing construction, as we now explain.